Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a server that runs Windows Server and has the DHCP Server role installed.
-The server has a scope named Scope! that has the following configurations: • Address range: 192.168.0.2 to 192.16B.1.2M.
-Mask 255.255.254.0 • Router: 192.168.0.1 • Lease duration: 3 days • DNS server 172.16.0.254 You have 50 Microsoft Teams Phone devices from the same vendor.
+The server has a scope named Scope! that has the following configurations: Address range: 192.168.0.2 to 192.16B.1.2M.
+Mask 255.255.254.0.
+Router: 192.168.0.1.
+Lease duration: 3 days.
+DNS server 172.16.0.254 You have 50 Microsoft Teams Phone devices from the same vendor.
 All the devices have MAC addresses within the same range.
 You need to ensure that all the Teams Phone devices that receive a lease from Scope1 have IP addresses in the range of 192.168.1.100 to 192.168.1.200.
 The solution must NOT affect other DHCP clients that receive IP configurations from Scope1.
 What should you create?

-- [x] a policy
+- [x] a policy.
-- [ ] a scope
+- [ ] a scope.
-- [ ] a fitter
+- [ ] a fitter.
-- [ ] scope options
+- [ ] scope options.

 **[⬆ Back to Top](#table-of-contents)**

-### You have an Azure subscription that contains the following resources: • An Azure Log Analytics workspace • An Azure Automation account • Azure Arc.
+### You have an Azure subscription that contains the following resources: An Azure Log Analytics workspace.
+An Azure Automation account.
+Azure Arc.
 You have an on-premises server named Server1 that is onboaraed to Azure Arc You need to manage Microsoft updates on Server! by using Azure Arc Which two actions should you perform?
 Each correct answer presents part of the solution.

-- [ ] Add Microsoft Sentinel to the Log Analytics workspace
+- [ ] Add Microsoft Sentinel to the Log Analytics workspace.
-- [x] On Server1, install the Azure Monitor agent
+- [x] On Server1, install the Azure Monitor agent.
 - [x] From the Automation account, enable Update Management for Server1.
 - [ ] From the Virtual machines data source of the Log Analytics workspace, connect Server1.